-- If you store your ebike in a shed or garage, remember to bring your battery inside with you if the temperature drops below 50°F.
+If you store your e-bike in a shed or garage, remember to bring your battery inside if the temperature drops below 50°F.

-- If you’re not planning on riding in winter, charge your battery to between 50% and 70%, bring it inside with you, and charge it to full before your first ride.
+If you’re not planning on riding in winter, charge your battery between 50% and 70%, bring it inside with you, and charge it to full before your first ride.

 Charging your battery from cold can damage it.
 After a ride, bring it indoors and let it get to room temperature before charging.

 If your e-bike’s battery is non-removable, then you should store the entire e-bike indoors.

 What to do if you Have an Accident on Your E-bike

 Find a safe spot.
 If you’ve crashed on the road, do whatever it takes to get yourself out of the road and out of harm’s way.
 If you can’t move, call emergency services immediately.
 If you’re unable to call, enlist a bystander to call.
 Studies have shown that the bystander effect often stops people from taking action, so point out an individual, make eye contact, and ask them directly for help.